 By default, DM13A driver IC is used as serial extension for digital output.
 This chip is a shift/latch register having 16 constant current outputs.
 That means that for all 16 LED outputs the current is set constant and each single output can sink the current by 3 ...
 60 mA.
 The operating current is set with one resistor connected to the R-EXT input (terminal #23), that can have resistance between 1 ...
 22 kΩ and will define the LEDs brightness.
 A potentiometer can be used for brightness control.

-The driver itself can be powered using the same +5V bus as Arduino and other circuits in your system (V+), but for all LEDs you may need to have another power source (+VLED) that can vary from 5 to 15 V, depending on your LEDs.
+The driver itself can be powered using the same +5V from the system bus and other circuits in your system (V+), but for all LEDs you need to have another power source (+Vled) that can vary from 5 to 15 V, depending on your LEDs.

 Same as for direct outputs, you can use a serial output as "On/Off" control signal for other circuits, relays, MOSFETs, etc. For this, instead of LED, use a pull-up resistor 1k connected to +5v bus and use this terminal as output pin for digital control.
 In the picture on the right you can see that output terminal #16 is used as digital output (all others can be used either for LEDs or digital outputs as well).

-Such extesion "module" has 3 input signal lines - PIN, D and L. Connect the "PIN" input to the Arduino pin assigned for extended output, and two other signal inputs - "D" and "L" - to the corresponding common bus lines ("D" and "L" output signals).
+Such extesion "module" has 3 input signal lines - PIN, D and L. Connect the "PIN" input to the controller pin assigned for extended output in the configurator, and two other signal inputs - "D" and "L" - to the corresponding common bus lines ("D" and "L" output signals).

 Along with LED drivers, you can use 74HC595 8-bit shift registers when it is more appropriate for you.
 You can extend a digital output using two registers in series, or one if you want to have only 8 outputs on the selected pin.